-The Company had variable to fixed rate swap agreements (Swaps) with two financial institutions which expired in 2012.
+The Company had variable to fixed rate swap agreements (Swaps) with two financial institutions that expired in 2012.
 The notional amounts of the Swaps were primarily related to the term loan, with two Swaps related to a portion of the \$75,000 revolving line of credit with JPMorgan Chase Bank.
 The Swaps generally matured prior to or concurrent with the respective borrowings' due dates.
 Under the terms of the Swaps, the Company paid the counterparties a fixed rate.
-In return, the counterparties paid the Company variable interest at LIBOR, which approximates, but does not precisely equal, the rate of interest on the related borrowing.
+In return, the counterparties paid the Company variable interest at the London Interbank Offered Rate (LIBOR), which approximates, but does not precisely equal, the rate of interest on the related borrowing.